Dsdroid1/8_Tile_Puzzle_Solver/README.md

 #### Output Format

-The solution, if exists is printed with a step-by-step guide to reach the goal config We print the details about each step, including :
+The solution, if exists is printed with a step-by-step guide to reach the goal config, along with the number of states generated and expanded by bi-directional search, while figuring the solution.
+We print the details about each step, including :

 - The depth of the step